To content

 Welcome Reception

-We invite you to get together at the beach bar Stadthafen nearby the conference venue for a BBQ and drinks (free of charge until 10:00pm).
+We invite you to get together at the beach bar Stadthafen nearby the conference venue (5 minute walk) for a BBQ including vegetarian and vegan options and drinks (free of charge until 10:00pm).

 9:00am